manuelkeck/Guitar_Chord_Classifier/README.md

 Clone repository with `git clone https://gitlab.reutlingen-university.de/keckm/guitar_chord_detector.git`.

 ### Preconditions
-1. Connect an audio interface (e.g. Steinberg UR22C)
+1. [Optional] Connect an audio interface (e.g. Steinberg UR22C)
-2. Get idVendor and idProduct from audio interface by entering `lsusb` in macOS/ubuntu terminal
+2. [Optional] Get idVendor and idProduct from audio interface by entering `lsusb` in macOS/ubuntu terminal and change values in `Settings.py`
-3. -> enter in settings
+3. Enter camera index in `Settings.py`: macOS (camera_index=1), ubuntu (camera_index=-1)
-4. Camera index: macOS (camera_index=1), ubuntu (camera_index=-1)
+4.

-5. -> enter in settings
+If you are not connecting a physical audio interface, there is a fallback implemented to test this project.
+In this case, one of the example audio files from `data/records/` will be used.
-6.
+You can select one of those paths by commenting in or out in line 48-55 in `src/user_interface/GUIAppController.py`.

 ### Install libraries
 To get all needed libraries, open a new terminal and execute `pip install -r requirements.txt` in cloned